Applekiller733/movieapp/README.md

 user access allows operator to see movies one by one by genre, look at their trailers through a [Youtube link](https://www.youtube.com/) and add movies to their watch list, which they can likewise load/save to a JSON file.

+The user's saved watchlist can then be displayed either in Excel or in the user's browser in the form of a table.

 ## Development